How to Get Higher Email Opens By Split Testing Subject Lines

 That’s why split testing your subject lines is so important.
 With a simple split test, you can find out how to write more engaging subjects lines that get opened.

 Ready to boost your open rates?
 Keep reading to learn common subject line split tests and the results from split tests run by the experts.

 What are people testing?

-ClickZ, a marketing blog, did a test (and a retest) of a consistent subject line for a newsletter vs. a subject that indicated the topic of that edition of the newsletter.
-The consistent subject was “Subscriber Newsletter,” and the test ensured that the key theme of the newsletter was in the first 25 characters (ie “Prime Real Estate”).
+ClickZ, a marketing blog, did a test (and a retest) of a consistent, repeated subject line for a newsletter vs. a subject line which varied each time and described the topic of that edition of the newsletter.
+The consistent subject line was “Subscriber Newsletter.”
+The changing subject line included the key theme of the newsletter in the first 25 characters (like “Prime Real Estate”).